Italian Grammar Bank

 The main irregular verbs you’ll need to learn are: essere, avere, dovere, andare, volere, and potere.

-Why does every person have a different desinence?
+Why every person has a different desinence?

 That’s because Italian derives from Latin.
 It’s surely much more complicated than English, but it’s important to learn the different desinences, especially because, in Italian, we tend to omit the subject: you’ll have to look at the desinence to understand the subject.